manuelroemer/site/content/blog/4-lecture-notes-distributed-systems/index.md

 2. **Write** leases (allows _one single_ writer).

 Servers may further forcibly **evict** clients holding a lease if required.

+## Concept: State Machine Replication

+**State Machine Replication** is an approach to make replicas fault tolerance.
+It builds upon the fact that **state machines** are deterministic: For a given input, a state machine will always produce a given output.
+Applied to a DS, it is possible to make each replica a state machine.
+By observing the output of each other, replicas notice when another replica becomes faulty (this is the case when the output of a replica deviates from the expected output).

 ## Case Study: MapReduce